QuTech-Delft/OpenQL/docs/mapping.rst

     Vector with for each virtual qubit index its mapping to a real qubit index (or ``UNDEFINED_QUBIT`` represented by ``INT_MAX``,
-    indicating that the virtual qubit index is not mapped to a real qubit), after initial placement but before the heuristics.
+    indicating that the virtual qubit index is not mapped to a real qubit), after initial placement but before heuristic routing and mapping.

   - ``rs_ip``
-    Vector with for each real qubit index its state (see ``rs_in`` above ofr the values), after initial placement but before the heuristics.
+    Vector with for each real qubit index its state (see ``rs_in`` above ofr the values), after initial placement but before heuristic routing and mapping.

   - ``v2r_out``
     Vector with for each virtual qubit index its mapping to a real qubit index (or ``UNDEFINED_QUBIT`` represented by ``INT_MAX``,
-    indicating that the virtual qubit index is not mapped to a real qubit), after the heuristics.
+    indicating that the virtual qubit index is not mapped to a real qubit), after heuristic routing and mapping.

   - ``rs_out``
-    Vector with for each real qubit index its state (see ``rs_in`` above for the values), after the heuristics.
+    Vector with for each real qubit index its state (see ``rs_in`` above for the values), after heuristic routing and mapping.

 .. _mapping_input_and_output_intermediate_representation: